-The Cooperative Nursing Program includes a theoretical base of general education and science courses together with a range of nursing theory and practical course designed to prepare graduates to be eligible for the state licensure examination for Registered Nurses (NCLEX-RN).
+The Nursing Program includes a theoretical base of general education and science courses together with a range of nursing theory and practical course designed to prepare graduates to be eligible for the state licensure examination for Registered Nurses (NCLEX-RN).

-Graduates of the Cooperative Nursing Program must pass the National Council of State Boards of Nursing Licensure Examination for Registered Nurses in order to practice nursing.
+Graduates of the Nursing Program must pass the National Council of State Boards of Nursing Licensure Examination for Registered Nurses in order to practice nursing.

-Students who successfully complete this program will be awarded an Associate in Science Degree from Hudson County Community College and a Diploma in Nursing from the respective School of Nursing.
+Students who successfully complete this program will be awarded an Associate in Science Degree, Nursing from Hudson County Community College.
 Graduates of the Program may enter into upper division BSN Nursing programs through articulation agreements at many four-year institutions.
-The HCCC Cooperative Nursing Program has a joint admission agreement with the Nursing Program at New Jersey City University and Saint Peter's University.
+The HCCC Nursing Program has a joint admission agreement with the Nursing Program at New Jersey City University and Saint Peter's University.

-The school of Nursing is accredited by the New Jersey Board of Nursing and the ACEN-the Accredidation Commission for Education in Nursing, Inc.
+The Nursing Program is sanctioned by the New Jersey Board of Nursing and ACEN -the Accreditation Commission for Education in Nursing, Inc. has granted the Program candidacy status.